 Types Of Arthritis In Horses

-Osteoarthritis - also known as degenerative joint disease (DJD) - is the common form of arthritis, and it is caused by wear and tear on your horse's joints.
+Osteoarthritis - also known as a degenerative joint disease (DJD) - is the common form of arthritis, and it is caused by wear and tear on your horse's joints.
 Weight gain, over-exercise, and overuse can all lead to the development of osteoarthritis.
 DJD can also be the result of genetic defects that prevent the cartilage in joints from developing properly.
 In these circumstances, it's not unlikely for a horse to develop arthritis extremely early on.

 Infectious arthritis - sometimes called septic arthritis - is the result of damage done to joints by a bacterial infection.
-It occurs when another part of the body - like the intestines, stomach, or urinary tract - become infected.
+It occurs when another part of the body - like the intestines, stomach, or urinary tract - becomes infected.
 This infection triggers a natural inflammatory response, which can effectively combat the spread of the infection.
 However, sometimes this inflammatory response is also activated in a horse's joints, leading to the early stages of arthritis.

 This response isn't an instant guarantee that a horse will come down with arthritis, but if a horse is already predisposed to arthritis, or experiences multiple/severe cases of infectious arthritis, it can mature into fully-fledged arthritis.